Ankita-Das/ankita-das.github.io/about.md

 permalink: /about/
 ---

 Why try hard to set the sails against the wind?
-What is in the way of the wind can also be beautiful!
+What is in the direction of the wind can also be beautiful!